North Carolina Health Administration Degree Programs

-Due in part to recent changes, the job outlook in North Carolina is extremely strong for medical managers.
-O*Net expects to see a 26% boost in job openings by 2022.
+Due in part to recent changes, the job outlook in North Carolina is extremely strong for medical managers, who are projected to see a 16% boost in job openings between 2018 and 2028.
 In addition, salaries are often quite lucrative in this state.
-The current average in North Carolina is $93,000 per year (O*Net, 2015).
+The current average in North Carolina is $120,060 per year.

 Are you ready to meet the expectations of North Carolina residents and make care more accessible to the state’s rural communities?
 If you are, take the first step today by reaching out to healthcare administration programs in North Carolina.